-Marginal Efficency of Capital(MEC) Marginal Efficiency of Investment(MEI) 1)MEC is based on a given supply price for capital.
+Marginal Efficency of Capital(MEC) Marginal Efficiency of Investment(MEI) I1)MEC is based on a given supply price for capital.
 1)MEI is based on the induced change in the price due to change in the demand for capital.
 2)MEI shows the rate of return on just those units of capital over and above the existing capital stock.
 3)In MEC the capital stock is taken on the horizontal axis of diagram.
 3)In MEI the amount of investment is taken on the horizontal axis of diagram.
 4)The MEC is a "stock" concept.
 4)The MEI is a "flow" concept.
-5)The MEC determines the optimum capital stock in an economy at each level of interest rate .
 5)The MEI determines the net investment of the economy at each interest rate,given the capital stock .